zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-308_840.md

     - MK toolkit
       - Co-ordinated Collusion
   - Business Development For Startups and Tech Companies --> **ACTIVE, 1v per Oggi \{10 minuti per quei\}**
-    - CCS: 20.6%
+    - CCS: 21%
     - E.T.A: 2.4 months
       - *The calculation method should be based on hours instead of counts*
-    - TEMP TIMESTAMP: 14
+    - TEMP TIMESTAMP: 4
-    - BLOCKAGE: Udemy is down
+    - Pitching
+      - *Ignore doing any advanced work for pitching section for this course, turn every Y combinator YT vids into a dual German-Italian pitch course dedicated to language learning*
+      - STRUCT Pitch Deck
+        - Conveys your value proposition
+        - Disarms concerns
+        - Contains stories
+        - Sprinkles in questions
+        - Has strategic pauses
+        - Provides clear next steps(defined when deck building)
     - Tooling --> `*-business_arsenal`
       - Cold Email
         - _category